pierrenoel/PHP-Training/POO/07.interface/readme.md

 class MyClass implements MyInterface1, MyInterface2, MyInterface3
 {
-    // Here are the methods define in the interfaces
+    // Here are the methods define in the Interfaces
 }

 ```